 Based in Sydney, Helen was a member of the Howard Ministry from 2001, where she held the portfolios of Assistant Treasurer and Minister for Revenue.
 She later served in Cabinet as Minister for Communications, Information Technology and the Arts until 2007, and joined the Coalition Leadership Team when appointed Deputy Leader of the Government in the Senate.

-Since leaving politics in 2011, Helen has been appointed to a number of board and advisory roles in the corporate sector, including JP Morgan, Crown Limited, the Sydney Opera House Trust and Obesity Australia.
+Since leaving politics in 2011, Helen has been appointed to a number of board and advisory roles in the corporate sector, including JP Morgan, Crown Resorts Limited, Snowy Hydro Limited, Aon Risk Services Australia, the Sydney Opera House Trust, and Obesity Australia.

 Les Timar is GRA’s Managing Director; a position he has held since 1996.
 Based in Sydney, Les is responsible for the management of the company and is a key player in the firm’s strategic and business development as well as marketing.